Deployment

 docker run -d -p 80:8080 -e bootstrapServers="kafka1:9092" consdata/kouncil:latest

-After that, visit http://localhost in your browser, and you should be greeted with a list of topics from your cluster.
+Next, visit http://localhost in your browser, and you should be greeted with a list of topics from your cluster.

-If you have multiple clusters and wish to manage them all with Kouncil, you can do so by simply specifying one broker from each cluster using comma-separated list:
+If you have multiple clusters and wish to manage them all with Kouncil, you can do so by simply specifying one broker from each cluster using a comma-separated list:

 docker run -d -p 80:8080 -e bootstrapServers="kafka1:9092,kafka1.another.cluster:8001" consdata/kouncil:latest

-If you want to set Schema Registry url use schemaRegistryUrl environment variable, for instance:
+If you want to set Schema Registry URL, use schemaRegistryUrl environment variable, for instance:

 docker run -d -p 80:8080 -e bootstrapServers="kafka1:9092" -e schemaRegistryUrl="http://schema.registry:8081" consdata/kouncil:latest

-This url will be used for every cluster in boostrapServers variable.
-If you want to be more specific go to Advanced configuration.
+This URL will be used for every cluster in boostrapServers variable.
+If you want to be more specific, go to Advanced configuration.

 docker run -d -p 80:8080 -e bootstrapServers="kafka1:9092" -e resendHeadersToKeep="requestId,version" consdata/kouncil:latest

-In order to change the port on which Kouncil listens for connections, just modify the -p argument, like so:
+To change the port on which Kouncil listens for connections, just modify the -p argument, like so:

 docker run -d -p 7070:8080 -e bootstrapServers="kafka1:9092" consdata/kouncil:latest

-That will cause Kouncil to listen on port 7070.
+It will cause Kouncil to listen on port 7070.

 Docker - advanced configuration